rapidsai/cudf/docs/cudf/source/user_guide/copy-on-write.md

 ## Advantages

-1. With copy-on-write enabled and by requesting `.copy(deep=False)`, the GPU memory usage can be reduced drastically if you are not performing write operations on all of those copies.
-This will also increase the speed at which objects are created for execution of your ETL workflow.
-2. With the concept of views going away, every object is a copy of it's original object.
+1. With the concept of views going away, every object is a copy of it's original object.
 This will bring consistency across operations and cudf closer to parity with pandas.
 Following is one of the inconsistency:

 ```python